CHML

+CHML (900 AM) was a commercial radio station in Hamilton, Ontario, Canada, owned by Corus Entertainment.
+The station's long-time slogan was "Hometown Radio".
+It went off the air on August 14, 2024 at 1 p.m., shortly after Corus announced that the station would be closing.

-CHML is a radio station, broadcasting at 900 AM in Hamilton, Ontario, Canada.
-CHML's transmitter power is 50,000 watts using an eight-tower directional antenna array with a signal oriented largely west-northwest to east-southeast, covering the Niagara Peninsula and Western New York, USA strongest; the array is located between Peter's Corners and Cambridge.
-Its studios are located on West Main Street (next to Highway 403) in Hamilton.
-The station airs a news/talk format branded as Global News Radio 900 CHML.
-CHML is owned by Corus Entertainment.
+Its power was 50,000 watts, the maximum for Canadian AM stations.
+It had a directional antenna with an eight-tower array.
+Its signal was oriented largely west-northwest to east-southeast, covering the Niagara Peninsula and Western New York.
+The transmitter was located between Peter's Corners and Cambridge.
+Its studios were located on Main Street West (next to Highway 403) in Hamilton's Westdale neighbourhood.
+The station last aired a news/talk format branded as 900 CHML.

 History

+Some of Canada's best-known broadcasters held the mic at CHML, including Tom Cherington, Paul Hanover, Roy Green, Bill Kelly and Scott Thompson.
+It signed on the air on September 28, 1927.
+It began broadcasting as a response to censorship of political discussions by Hamilton's first radio station, CKOC, after that station abruptly "pulled the plug" on a radio broadcast by a minister with the United Church of Canada.
+Rev. James Hughson was preaching a sermon on Prohibition, a controversial plan to end sales of liquor.

-CHML began operations in 1927 as a response to censorship of political discussions by Hamilton's first radio station, CKOC.
-The original owner was Maple Leaf Radio Company, operated by George H. Lees, a former mayor of Hamilton.
-The "HML" in the call-sign stood for "Hamilton Maple Leaf".
-CHML made its debut on Wednesday September 28, 1927.
+The original owner of CHML was the Maple Leaf Radio Company, operated by George H. Lees.
+Lees was a former mayor of Hamilton, and one of the elders of Rev. Hughson's church.
+The "HML" in the call sign stood for "Hamilton Maple Leaf".
 In those early years, CHML operated at 341 meters (880 kHz).
 In early December 1934, George Lees sold the station to Senator Arthur Hardy.
 At that time, CHML was operating with only 50 watts of power, and the new owner hoped to increase it to 100 watts.
 In 1936, Hardy asked local broadcaster Ken Soble to become the station's manager.

-By 1944, Soble was able to purchase the station.
+In 1944, Soble was able to purchase CHML, owning it for more than two decades.
+The station aired a middle of the road (MOR) format of popular adult music, news and information.
 Shortly after Soble's death in 1966, his estate sold the station to Western Broadcasting, later known as Western International Communications.
 Corus took over Western's radio assets in late 1999; this included twelve radio stations, among which was CHML.
+Western oversaw the station's transition from MOR music to a news-talk format.
 On November 27, 2017, CHML rebranded as Global News Radio 900 CHML.